boostorg/hana/doc/tutorial.md

-wrapped with Hana's `sfinae` function. `maybe_add` is a function which takes two inputs and returns `just` the result of the generic lambda if that call is well-formed, and `nothing` otherwise. `just(...)` and `nothing` both belong to a type of container called `Optional`, which is essentially a compile-time `std::optional`.
+wrapped with Hana's `sfinae` function. `maybe_add` is a function which takes two inputs and returns `just` the result of the generic lambda if that call is well-formed, and `nothing` otherwise. `just(...)` and `nothing` both belong to a type of container called `hana::optional`, which is essentially a compile-time `std::optional`.
 All in all, `maybe_add` is morally equivalent to the following function returning a `std::optional`, except that the check is done at compile-time:

 @code{cpp}
 auto maybe_add = [](auto x, auto y) {